prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PodMetadata configures labels and annotations which are propagated to the Alertmanager pods.</p>
+<p>podMetadata configures labels and annotations which are propagated to the Alertmanager pods.</p>
 <p>The following items are reserved and cannot be overridden:
 * &ldquo;alertmanager&rdquo; label, set to the name of the Alertmanager instance.
 * &ldquo;app.kubernetes.io/instance&rdquo; label, set to the name of the Alertmanager instance.